-The DSTS CS-WG will pursue the following deliverables:
+The DSTS_CS-WG will pursue the following deliverables:

-- 1. An assessment of the digital tool needs of and challenges for key stakeholders (see above), in crisis situations - 2.
+- 1. An assessment of the digital tool needs of and challenges for key stakeholders (see above) in immediate crisis situations - 2.
 Three Case Studies describing the needs and challenges as outlined above in specific areas.
-We currently envisage case studies on 1) earthquakes, 2) typhoons, and 3) wildfires.
-The precise case studies will be determined during the course of the research and related to the interests and expertise within the DSTS CS-WG.
+We currently envisage case studies on 1) earthquakes, 2) typhoons, and 3) wildfires (these use cases are still under consideration and may change).
+The precise case studies will be determined during the research and related to the interests and expertise within the DSTS_CS-WG.
+Each case study will include a definition of the boundaries of the immediate crisis situation for the particular use case.